gica3618/pythonradex/joss_paper/paper.md

 # Statement of need

-Modern facilities such as the Atacama Large Millimeter/submillimeter Array (ALMA) or the James Webb Space Telescope (JWST) are providing a wealth of line emission data at radio and infrared wavelengths.
+Modern **astronomical** facilities such as the Atacama Large Millimeter/submillimeter Array (ALMA) or the James Webb Space Telescope (JWST) are providing a wealth of line emission data at radio and infrared wavelengths.
 These data are crucial to constrain the physical and chemical properties of various astrophysical environments.

 To interpret such data, a radiative transfer calculation is typically used (see @Rybicki1985 for an introduction to radiative transfer).
 For a given set of input parameters describing the source (temperature, density, geometry, etc.), one calculates the amount of radiation reaching the telescope.
 The input parameters are then adjusted such that the predicted flux matches the observations.